-The graphical user interfaces (GUIs) for WSJT and WSPR are written in Python.
-Most of the number-crunching in these programs is done in Fortran, and some system-level functions are implemented in C.
+The graphical user interfaces (GUIs) for WSJT-X, MAP65, and WSPR-X are written in C++ and use the Qt framework.
+Most of the number-crunching in these programs is done in Fortran, and some functions are implemented in C.

 Explicit Downloading InstructionsPresent and past versions of the source code for WSJT, MAP65, MAP65-IQ, and WSPR may be downloaded by using svn commands.
 For example, the latest revisions of source code for can be "checked out" with the commands

 You will need to understand svn in order to use the source-code repository effectively.